 While there are some benefits to using fossil fuels for our energy, it’s clear that the negatives far outweigh the positives!
 Without an alternative source of energy, we could quickly be facing a significant energy crisis and a catastrophe for our world’s health.

-How to improve by switching from Fossil Fuels to Renewable Energy?
+How to improve by switching from Non-renewable energy like Fossil Fuels to Renewable Energy?

 There are many options to choose from to avoid burning fossil fuels for energy production.
 You can consider getting your electricity from solar panels, and wood chip or pellet boiler for heating.
 And we can help you with the latter.
 So if you require to resupply your wood fuel, please do not hesitate to reach out to one of our Account Managers.
 Woodyfuel can also help you to obtain and install a wood chip boiler if you’re considering switching your current heating system that runs on non-renewable fossil fuels.